NCERT Solutions for Class 12 Biology Chapter 3 – Reproductive Health

 iv.
 Diaphragms are not inherently spermicidal.
 Although they can be used with spermicides, which are chemicals that eliminate sperm, the diaphragms on their own are barriers, not agents of sperm destruction.
 The spermicide is an additional component applied to the diaphragm for enhanced contraceptive properties.

-Hence, the correct answer is option 3), (ii) and (iii)
+Answer: The correct answer is option 3), ICSI

 NCERT Exemplar Class 12 Solutions